 CAN I WIN ANYTHING?

 You sure can.
 In addition to the trophies for the race’s podium placegetters, there’s a number of other special category and novelty awards, and a raft of sponsor prizes are handed out to participants at random.
 Note that Teams of 3 and Teams of 4 will be grouped together for the Class and Outright results, but entering in a relevant ‘Team Category’ will increase your team’s chances of taking home a trophy.
-Unfortunately, there will be no presentation due to Covid restrictions, but trophies and prizes can be collected at the timing tent at the end of the race on Sunday afternoon, when you’re returning the team’s transponder and brackets.
+Unfortunately, there will be no presentation due to Covid restrictions, but trophies and prizes can be collected at the Timing Services tent at the end of the race on Sunday afternoon, when you’re returning the team’s transponder and brackets.